ghapplets/azure-functions/instructions/readme.md

 	1. Sign into your Azure account
 	2. Create a new Organization for the Pipelines project
 	3. Pick a region close to you
-	4. Name yopur Pipelines project something like `github-craftwork-azure`
+	4. Name yopur Pipelines project something like `ghapplets-azure-functions`
 6. The Azure Pipelines project is now set up and integrated with your GitHub repository.
 	1. Select the repository for creating the new pipeline
 	2. Do not modify the pipeline definition YAML file